 Old Fashioned Italian Deli

-For comforting, old-school subs and paninis, look no further than the Old Fashioned Italian Deli on Littleton Boulevard—a modest, Marilyn Monroe–clad eatery that feels like a step back in time.
-Family owned and operated since the ’80s, the deli brown bags an array of hot and cold sandwiches by hand.
+For comforting, old-school subs and paninis, look no further than the Old Fashioned Italian Deli on Littleton Boulevard—a modest, Marilyn Monroe–themed eatery that feels like a step back in time.
+Family-owned and -operated since the 1980s, the deli brown-bags an array of hot and cold sandwiches by hand.
 Slink into a red booth while you wait for your to-go order, or dine in and strike up a conversation with the regulars.
 We like the Sicilian Sub—a hefty handheld with prosciutto, capicola, mozzarella, provolone, lettuce, tomato, onion, and Italian dressing.
-Bonus: All sandwiches come with chips and a pickle spear.
 395 W. Littleton Blvd., Unit 1A, Littleton

 Brunch Bites